theogroup/ogroup.net/src/_drafts/clutch.md

 ---
 title: >-
-  O Group Named as One of The Most Highly Recommended Creative Agencies, In the First Annual Clutch Global Leaders List
+  O Group Named as One of The Most Highly Recommended Creative Agencies In the First Annual Clutch Global Leaders List
 publish_date: 2017-12-04 00:00:00
 featured: false